-You will find that you are offered a unique approach to health systems education during the course of your degree.
-By incorporating a determinants of health approach, the programs offered in the School emphasize the organization of health care and other systems, the diversity of Canadians, the role of communities, and fairness and social justice as integral considerations in the development of effective health care models.
-These concerns are incorporated into the study of the most recent developments in management practice, health planning, and the use of information and technology in health care.
+The programs offered in the School emphasize the organization and delivery of health care and other systems, the diversity of Canadians, the role of communities, and fairness and social justice as integral considerations in the development of effective health care models.
+These concerns are incorporated into the study of the most recent developments in health management practice, health planning, and the use of information and technology in health care.

 The professors in the School are internationally recognized in their respective areas.
 In addition to teaching, each one is involved in an extensive programme of research.
 Please feel free to approach any one of them should you wish to discuss anything.
 Communication is the key element to making your studies in this School enjoyable and fruitful.